Eyal-WowHub/UnitTest/README.md

 ```
 -----------------------------------------------------------------------------------------------
-+ WowTestsDriver (Modules: 1)
++ Calculator (Modules: 1)
 -----------------------------------------------------------------------------------------------
+    + Math (Scopes: 2)
-    + DemoTest (Scopes: 1)
+        + Add (Tests: 1)
+            + Should return 3
-       + DemoFunc (Tests: 1)
+        + Divide (Tests: 1)
-          + Should fail first
+            + Should throw when divided by zero
-    ...ace/AddOns/WowTestsDriver/Libs/UnitTest/UnitTest.lua:24: Assertion failed: The test condition should have been true, but it was false.
+    <Test Failure> The function should have thrown an error, but it did not.
+    at 'Interface/AddOns/WowTestsDriver/Tests/MathTests.lua:24'
+    in 'Interface/AddOns/WowTestsDriver/Tests/MathTests.lua:23'.
+    Divided by zero.
+The denominator cannot be zero.
 -----------------------------------------------------------------------------------------------
 + UnitTest (Modules: 1)
 -----------------------------------------------------------------------------------------------